Norbert Grudzinski

 Norbert Grudzinski (12 May 1977) is a German football referee from Hamburg.
-Grudzinski lives in Hamburg and is a wholesale and export trader.

 Grudzinski has been a German Football Association referee since 1999.
 In 2004, he was voted the best referee in Hamburg.

 Grudzinski has overseen 85 2.
 Bundesliga matches as a referee, and another 168 Bundesliga matches as an assistant referee.
 Grudzinski replaced referee Michael Weiner in the 75th minute of a match in March 2014, marking his debut as a referee in the Bundesliga.

+Grudzinski lives in Hamburg and is a wholesale and export trader.